ATF Form 4: A Complete Guide

 12. Law Enforcement Notification: This is the agency, agency official, and address that you’re sending the CLEO copy of this form to.
 This is defined as “The chief law enforcement officer (CLEO) is considered to be the Chief of Police; the Sheriff; the Head of the State Police; or a State or local district attorney or prosecutor [of your county].”

 18. Number of Responsible Persons: Only for trusts.
-List the number of responsible persons in the gun trust or legal entity, including the settlor and co-trustees.
-Do not include successors or beneficiaries.
+List all responsible gun owners in the gun trust or legal entity.

 20. Method of Payment: Choose your method of payment.
 If your application is denied, this fee will be refunded.